 Training Your Puppy in Long Beach

-Dog Friendly Places for Training your Pup in Long Beach
+Dog-Friendly Places for Training Your Pup in Long Beach

-- El Dorado Park- This is our number one suggestion and our go to spot when training with in-person clients!
+- El Dorado Park- This is our number one suggestion and our go-to spot when training with in-person clients!

 - Dominguez Gap Wetlands- This trail is a great place to get your puppy accustomed to the smells and sounds of nature.
-Opened in part to restore natural habitat, the wetlands project is great for a quiet dog walk and for teaching your puppy to ignore distractions, like birds suddenly flying from a bush.
+Opened in part to restore natural habitat, the wetlands project is great for a quiet dog walk and teaching your puppy to ignore distractions, like birds suddenly flying from a bush.

 - Willow Springs Park- With 11 acres of restored wetlands, this park trail features native plants and a quiet spring.
 Practice your loose leash walking on the trail while enjoying nature and a peek into Long Beach’s natural history.